The difference between Beta and Alpha?

 When markets are declining the market neutral performance should dominate our market dependent performance.
 If this holds true irrespective of how much markets decline, we should still be able to offset that drop by our market neutral contribution.

 One way to measure market dependence of a security is through Beta.
 Beta assess the degree of co-variance between a given security and the market portfolio.
 How much do prices of a given security move when market prices move?
 In simpler terms it can be defined as that portion of security’s performance which can be attributed to market movement.
 Just to be clear – Beta is not a proxy for risk – it is a proxy for price change on account of a change in market portfolio prices.
+This is a common misconception in academic text books but its not true.
+Beta is a relative performance measure, not a risk measure, contrary to popular opinion.

 We first met Beta when we discussed the CAPM model.
 The Capital Asset Pricing Model takes many shapes, the most common and simplified version is: